mvrdevelopment/spec/mvr-spec.md

 ## `MVR_NEW_SESSION_HOST` packet

-This package tell other clients additional network configuration.
+This package tell other MVR-xchange clients additional network configuration.

 When currently in Local Network Mode:
 When the client is connected via Local Network Mode to the MVR-xchange Group, you can send a new Service Name to all connected station.
 All connected station should search for the new service name and, when available join them.
 Return OK when this is OK, Return false when this failed.

 When the client is connected via Local Network Mode to the MVR-xchange Group, you can send a new Service URL to all connected station.
 All connected station should search if the URL is reachable.
-If this is the case return OK and switch to the websocket mode.
+If this is the case return OK and switch to the WebSocket Mode.
 Otherwise store the Service Name for the next startup.

-When currently in Websocket mode:
+When currently in WebSocket Mode:
-When the client is connected via Websocket Mode to the MVR-xchange Group, you can send a new Service Name to all connected station.
+When the client is connected via WebSocket Mode to the MVR-xchange Group, you can send a new Service Name to all connected station.
 All connected station should search for the new service name and, when available join them.
 Return OK when this is OK, Return false when this failed.